UDOOboard/Neo-Docs/docs/10_Hardware_Reference/01_Overview.md

 Immagineeee

 External pins (orange) are by default assigned to A9 in GPIO mode.
 So these pins can be controlled directly from the file system (Linux, Android).
 Internal pins (blue) are assigned and controlled by Cortex M4 with the same dimensions of Arduino UNO pinout.
-All the arduino shields compatible can be plugged directly on UDOO Neo board
+All the arduino shields compatible can be plugged directly on UDOO Neo board.

 ## Pinout Available features

 I.MX 6SoloX provides the following functions, part of them are fully available on the pinout.

 ## Hardware features
-In the following tables are listed all the functional block with relatives signals and pin numbers.
+In the following tables are listed all the functional block with relative signals and pin numbers.
 In some cases the same signal are available in more then one pin.

 ### UART serial ports